beginner-corp/learn.begin.com/src/md/foundations/hello-world.md

 # Hello world

-In this exercise build and preview the different runtime starter apps you are interested in!
+Architect supports building static web apps alongside backend runtimes Node, Deno, Ruby and Python.
+You can even mix all these things in the same app.
+In this exercise build and preview all the different runtime starter apps you are interested in!

 ## Static